 For any solution it is very important to test enough images to validate correctness.
 Testing on only a couple images is not sufficient.

 and more about the modules used.
-You can download the original images used in this tutorial here
+This zip file also includes original images used in this tutorial

 Have a nice day!